-No one likes being dragged like a tea bag across the landing field or going straight in the bushes behind launch - find out how the experts cope with these scenarios and most importantly how to avoid them in the first place.
+No one likes being dragged like a tea bag across the landing field - find out how the experts cope with these scenarios and most importantly how to avoid them in the first place.
 Multiple speakers to be confirmed

 See you all there!

 Not sure where and when to fly?
 Here are some weather resources to help you.